Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/01-joins-cartesian.md

 ### SQL

-In SQL, we can use `CROSS JOIN` compute the cartesian product:
+In SQL, we can use `CROSS JOIN` to compute the cartesian product:

 ```sql
 SELECT